 The rise of cyber attacks

-As we rely more and more on technology, the chances of us falling foul to a cyber attack is increasing.
+As we rely more and more on technology, the chances of us falling foul to a cyber attack grow evermore prevalent.

 Our Cyber Crime whitepaper will tell you all you need to know about the difference between a cyber attack, and cyber crime.
-But to sum it up: any type of cyber attack could harm your business financially and reputationally.
+But to sum it up: any type of cyber attack could harm your business’s reputation and finances.
 Whether an employee slips up and clicks a malicious link, or a hacker steals data from your system, you could be left footing a bill for thousands.

 Cyber attacks aren’t going anywhere, so it’s time to up your security game.
 Make sure you have installed all the best Antivirus and malware software.
 Train your staff to be vigilant and diligent.
 Don’t ‘just click’ and don’t let mistakes happen when they can be easily mitigated.